 He came back beaming about how well she did and how much fun they had.
 He walked around the store with her strapped to him in the carrier, feeding her a baby food pouch.

 Now, Ted routinely consumed food from the grocery store while he was still shopping, so it’s no surprise that he introduced Eleanor to that same laissez-faire way of being.
-But my being an over-explainer with a guilt complex, I’ve never felt comfortable doing so myself, but I’ve carried on that tradition with Eleanor when we go grocery shopping.
+My being an over-explainer with a guilt complex, I’ve never felt comfortable doing so myself, but I’ve carried on that tradition with Eleanor when we go grocery shopping.
 I let the checkout clerks assume I had to give her something to be content, but I know it’s our hat tip to Ted.

 Their field trip launched a routine for them.
 He took her on one each week – typically to Target or the hardware store (he said she really liked the Halloween decorations that were starting to fill Lowe’s on one of their last outings together).